siragerkol/Consistency-pays-off-in-science/README.md

 The repository includes functions for calculating some other measures, such as H-index [(Hirsch)](https://www.pnas.org/doi/abs/10.1073/pnas.0507655102), G-index [(Egghe)](https://link.springer.com/article/10.1007/s11192-006-0144-7), and Q-index [(Sinatra et al.)](https://www.science.org/doi/full/10.1126/science.aaf5239).

 ## E-index portal

-We have created the website [e-index.net](https://e-index.net/)!
+We have created the portal [e-index.net](https://e-index.net/)!
 You can use the website to search for [scientists](https://e-index.net/author) and see their citation measures, including E-index.
-You can also [compare](https://e-index.net/compare) the measures of two different scientists, and see how they rank in their field.
+You can [compare](https://e-index.net/compare) the measures of two different scientists, and see how they rank in their field.
+You can also check the [hall of fame](https://e-index.net/hof/) in each field for various citation measures.
 We use [OpenAlex](https://docs.openalex.org/) API to fetch the portfolios of scientists.